deadc0de6/dotdrop/README.md

 ## Some secrets
 pass="verysecurepassword"
 ```
-Of course, this file should not be tracked by git (put it in your `.gitignore`).
+If this file contains secrets that should not be tracked by git,
+put it in your `.gitignore`.

 Then you can invoke dotdrop with the help of an alias when using dotdrop as a submodule:
 ```